 Conferences and webinars organised by the International Fertiliser Society

-Further, both conferences are structured to provide ample time for valuable discussion and networking, including a conference dinner, which online events cannot replicate.
+Further, our conferences are structured to provide ample time for valuable discussion and networking, including a conference dinner, which online events cannot replicate.
 The value of this for those with a technical focus is enhanced by the non-commercial, collegiate atmosphere, due to the Society’s culture of commercial neutrality and independence.

 Both Members and non-Members of the Society are welcome to attend our conferences.
 Members benefit from a substantial discount off the Registration fee.

-More detailed information on the papers presented at previous Agronomic Conferences can be seen by clicking on the appropriate button.
+Detailed information on the papers presented at previous Agronomic Conferences can be seen by clicking on the appropriate button.

 12 – 13 May 2022